Hormuz Island: A Guide To Iran’s Rainbow Island

 Starting in Tehran?
 Plan the perfect two day visit to Tehran

-On the southeast corner of Hormuz there’s a short peninsula jutting out into the sea and viewpoint just near it that you can admire the turquoise seas and interesting cliff formations backing it.
-On the opposite side of the peninsula you’ll find a nice golden sand beach with an interesting “Hole in the Rock” formation.
+On the southeast corner of Hormuz, there’s a short peninsula jutting out into the sea and a viewpoint just near it where you can admire the turquoise seas and interesting cliff formations backing it.
+On the opposite side of the peninsula, you’ll find a nice golden sand beach with an interesting “Hole in the Rock” formation.

 Headed to the desert oasis of Yazd on your Iran trip?
 Plan a perfect two day stay in Yazd

 Located in the village, just north of the port this red stone Portuguese sea fort can be easily visited on foot from your guesthouse (or on your way out if doing a day trip).
-There is an 150,000 IRR ($1.15) entrance fee.
+There is an approximately $1 entrance fee.

 Dr. Ahmad Nadalian’s Museum & Art Gallery